drbean/curriculum/pages/homepage/markdown/FallRainVersusRainFall.md

-someone at school where it has just stopped raining, so they're going to go home and someone at home, where it has not just been not raining, but it has not appeared likely to rain.
+someone at school where it has just stopped raining, so they're going to go home and someone at home, where it has not been raining, and it has not appeared likely to rain.

 	A: It's stopped raining.
 I'm